This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Hey, it’s totally a matter of preference.
 We enjoy A1 sauce, but we like HP Sauce more.
 All I can say is we’ve converted a few A1 diehards over to our homemade HP!

 HP sauce is a favourite with Canadians and of course, English folks!

 I always make my sauce in late July, as that is the only time of the year I can find prune plums locally.
 Sometimes, the grocery store doesn’t even have those.
 So I have made my sauce with red plums – it tastes a little bit different, but is still really so very good!

+Made with the highest quality ingredients, this recipe is suitable for vegetarians and those with diet restrictions.
 This recipe makes about 15 half pint jars of HP Sauce.